bait-lang/bait/docs/development/structure.md

 - `parser`: Create the AST and perform basic type resolving for constants and globals
 - `preference`: Define preferences and argument parsing
 - `token`: Defines tokens and their precedence
+- `transformer`: Perform some optimizations on the AST

 Other packages include: